DanKluger/PTDBoot/README.md

 devtools::install_github("DanKluger/PTDBoot")
 ```
 ## Tutorial
 [**Here is a tutorial**](https://dankluger.github.io/PTDBootTutorial/Tutorial.html) that gives examples of how to use the functions in the package.
-The .Rmd file and processed data that were used in the tutorial can be downloaded from [here](https://github.com/DanKluger/PTDBootTutorial).
+The R Markdown file and processed data that were used in the tutorial can be downloaded from [here](https://github.com/DanKluger/PTDBootTutorial).

 ## Reporting Bugs